ErikKlint/LearningR/README.md

 Envrionmental impacts and psychology
 Test to create token

-Test to push changes
+Test to push meging conflicts
-test tu pull changes
+test tu pull blahblah

 # LearningR:use